 She lives in Brooklyn Heights with her husband Mikael and two children Henrik (9) and Daphne (8), and having explored Litchfield for the last ten years as a guest, is pleased to now have a permanent base in Litchfield from which to explore this incredible community.

 Jamie Marcoux (Nivolo) has lived in Litchfield County her whole life.
 She attended Litchfield Public Schools and graduated from UCONN with a Communications Degree in 2000.
 She works at Klemm Real Estate as both their office manager and as a real estate agent – she has been with the firm since 1999.
-She currently lives in Northfield with her husband Jason.
+She currently lives in Northfield with her husband Jason, their dog Baxter and their two cats Princess Leia & Maude.
 They both have a love for film and the arts and look forward to being a part of the revitalization of the historic Bantam Cinema.

 Treasurer, Chair of both Operations Committee & Marketing Task Force, Serves on both Governance & Finance Committees

 Ken Merz is Secretary and Treasurer of O & G Industries and the co-founder of KidsPlay Museum in Torrington, CT.
 He is President/CEO of the Museum’s Board and provides fiscal oversight, facilities planning, and exhibit design.
 He served on the Warner Theatre Board as Treasurer, Vice President, and President.